 Thousands of tiny hair follicles make up the scalp.
 They are responsible for generating new hair growth, so when they become weak or damaged, it can lead to thinning and breakage.
-Vitamin E works to strengthen these hair follicles and help promote new growth.
-It does so by improving blood circulation to the scalp, which in turn helps nourish hair follicles and stimulate growth.
+Vitamin E may work to strengthen these hair follicles and help promote new growth.
+It might do so by improving blood circulation to the scalp, which in turn helps nourish hair follicles and stimulate growth.

 2. Repairs Damage

 Heat styling, bleaching, and chemical treatments can cause significant damage to the scalp and hair follicles.
-Vitamin E works to especially repair this damage and restore the health of your scalp and hair (5).
-It helps to lock in moisture and promote natural sebum production, which helps protect against further damage.
+Vitamin E is an antioxidant which is said to work to especially repair this damage and restore the health of your scalp and hair.
+It helps maintain the protective lipid barrier on the scalp’s surface which locks in moisture and helps protect against further damage.